 They may also have a favourite animal which they would consider as their spirit animal.
 Asking someone what is their spirit animal is really good to know.
 By this way, they will reveal positive qualities which these animals possess.
 Qualities such as gracefulness of the swan, calmness of the duck, patience of an owl, etc. can be described by them.
 On hearing this, interviewer may also be surprised and understand the person much better as an individual.

 During an interview, the interviewer is looking for the perfect candidate who would fit the job profile entirely.
 They would go through a number of candidates present before finding the perfect person for the job.
 This person can only be found out faster if they both start building an effective relationship as soon as possible.
 By getting to know each other on a more personal basis can be very helpful.
-When the interviewer will ask certain questions which reveal personal things about the candidate, they will realize properly what kind of a person the candidate is.
+When the interviewer will ask certain interesting questions which reveal personal things about the candidate, they will realise properly what kind of a person the candidate is.
 Then they can promptly make a decision whether positive or negative for selecting the candidate for the job.